mongodb-developer/WhatsCooking/README.md

 <div align="center">
 <img src="CookingDemo.gif" width="450"  />
 </div>
+<p><em>Note: This dataset is mocked.
+Please do not use to make actual dining decisions.</em></p>

 <p> What's Cooking implements many Atlas Search features from autocomplete to custom function scoring.
+Using the $search operator in a MongoDB aggregation pipeline, we can build fine-grained searches across text, numerics, and geospatial data.
 By building out What's Cooking, you'll learn all sorts of ways MongoDB allows you to build complex, fine-grained full-text searches on your Atlas data.</p>

 **No additional servers or software needed.
 No need to keep data in sync.
 Everything is done in MongoDB Atlas.**